rafaeltakahashi/pos-winsurf/info.md

 > Error.
 Needed to reset the chat.
 > Then, it wrote a unit test that didn't find the problem in the ProductRepository.
 That's fine, I suppose, since I didn't explicitly ask for an integration test.

-Sometimes it just says "done."
+> Sometimes it just says "done." and stops.

 ### rust-poc-3

-Using levenberg-marquadt for non-linear regression.
+> Using levenberg-marquadt for non-linear regression.
-Gemini 2.5 Pro was really struggling.
+> Gemini 2.5 Pro was really struggling.
 Tried three times, it always gives up with "done".

-Trying with Claude 3.7 (regular).
+> Trying with Claude 3.7 (regular).
 Worked much better, loops correctly attempting to solve the problem and outputs a working solution with one prompt:

 Create a new rust project in this directory with the following objective: